J-Mo63/emergence-game-analysis/README.md

 ## Game Version 1 Visualisations

 The first iteration of the experiment's codebase can be [viewed under the "v1" tag](https://github.com/J-Mo63/emergence-test-bed/releases/tag/v1), which is defined in the below visuals as test `base_v1`.
 Each other test is denoted by the format of `<feature_name>_<value_change>` so for instance, a test increasing player speed by 20 would be written as `player_speed_+20`.
+The animated heatmaps and histograms are only generated for `base_v1` and the correlation matrices include all test results.

 ### Game World Location Heatmaps